-The Treasury Committee launched an inquiry into Business Rates to scrutinise how Government policy has impacted business.
-The Committee examined how Business Rates policy has changed, including Business Rates retention, alternatives to property-based taxes, such as the proposed digital services tax, and how changes to Business Rates could impact businesses.
+The Treasury Committee held an inquiry into business rates to scrutinise how Government policy has impacted business.
+The Committee examined how business rates policy has changed, including business rates retention, alternatives to property-based taxes, such as the proposed digital services tax, and how changes to business rates could impact businesses.

 Terms of Reference

-The inquiry looked at how changes in Central Government policy have changed the business rates system and how the current business rates system is operating and the associated impact on business.
+The inquiry looked at how changes in Government policy have changed the business rates system and how the current business rates system is operating and the associated impact on business.

 The inquiry covered the following: